The Basics: Overview

 - Get screened every 5 years if you have both a Pap test and an HPV (human papillomavirus) test.

 If you are age 66 or older, ask your doctor if cervical cancer screening is recommended for you.

 Cervical cancer is cancer of the cervix, which is the lower, narrow part of the uterus (or womb).
 The cervix connects the uterus to the vagina.

 Abnormal cells in the cervix can turn into cancer if they aren't found early and treated.
 Cervical cancer is more common in women over age 30.

 Learn more about cervical cancer and screening:

 What happens during a Pap test?

 A Pap test takes about 2 to 5 minutes.
 It may feel uncomfortable, but a Pap test doesn’t hurt.

-While you lie on the exam table, the doctor or nurse will put a medical tool (called a speculum) into your vagina, opening it to see the cervix.
-She will use a special brush to collect a few cells from the cervix.
+While you lie on the exam table, the doctor or nurse will put a medical tool (called a speculum) into your vagina and open it to see the cervix.
+The doctor or nurse will use a special brush to collect a few cells from the cervix.
 These cells are sent to a lab to be checked by an expert.

 The doctor or nurse will also do a pelvic exam to check your uterus, ovaries, and other organs.